m-lab/epoxy/README.md

 ## Testing Server

+The datastore emulator depends on the [Google Cloud SDK](https://cloud.google.com/sdk/downloads).
+After installing `gcloud`, install the datastore emulator component:

+    gcloud components install cloud-datastore-emulator

-Start the datastore emulator:
+Next, start the datastore emulator:

     gcloud beta emulators datastore start

 Look for the `DATASTORE_EMULATOR_HOST` reported on stdout.
-This should be set for all subsequent commands.
+This environment variable should be set for all subsequent commands.

 Add a sample Host record to the Datastore emulator: